-- Arrangements with classroom teacher for before or after school. - A limited number of academic labs are available during FAST periods - Students identified as struggling by the teacher and administration will be required to attend academic tutoring during FAST.
+- Arrangements with classroom teachers for before or after school. - Students identified as struggling by the teacher, counselor and administration will be required to attend academic tutoring during Jay Time.

 ASSEMBLIES

 Our assemblies are designed to be positive, relevant and educational; while recognizing the hard work, talents, and achievements of our classmates and community.
 Assemblies are scheduled periodically throughout the year and students, present at school, are expected to attend.